Authorize new device

 When accessing your account, several checks are performed to verify access.
 First, you must enter your email and password.
 Second, depending on your settings, you will need to enter a 6-digit 2FA code or a 4-digit code received via SMS/email.

-As an added layer of security, if you have not accessed from the device or IP you are using in the last 30 days, we will ask you to verify the device.
-To do this, you will receive an email at your registered email address with the subject "Authorize new connection".
+As an added layer of security, if you haven't accessed your account from the device or IP you are currently using in the last 30 days, we will ask you to verify the device.
+To do this, you will receive an email to your registered email address with the subject "Authorize new connection".

-If you recognize this access request, click on the I AUTHORIZE THIS CONNECTION button in the email.
-By doing so, you will be redirected to the Bit2Me homepage and the device will be authorized to access.
+If you recognize this access request, click on the button I AUTHORIZE THIS CONNECTION in the email.
+By doing so, you will be redirected to the Bit2Me homepage and the device will be authorized for access.

 Why does Bit2Me use this security measure?

-At Bit2Me, we seek to protect you as much as possible from any attempt of improper access to your account.
+At Bit2Me, we aim to protect you as much as possible from any attempt of unauthorized access to your account.
 Device authorization is one of several security measures we use, which include:

 • Email and password.